Tokens

 Copy

-Now we create a sample word tara tokenize it
+Now we create an example word to tokenize it

 example_word = "breakdown"